Obsessive-Compulsive Disorder (OCD)

 What is OCD?

-Obsessive-Compulsive Disorder (OCD) involves unwanted, distressing, intrusive thoughts (obsessions) and repetitive behaviors or rituals (compulsions) that feel difficult to control.
+Obsessive-Compulsive Disorder (OCD) involves unwanted, distressing, intrusive thoughts (obsessions) or repetitive behaviors or rituals (compulsions) that feel difficult to control.

 Common Obsessive-Compulsive Disorder (OCD) symptoms include: